Physical Challenges for Pre-Adolescents

 How to Teach Essential Multiplication Facts

 There can be no progress in arithmetic without a sound grasp of the basic multiplication facts.
 Waldorf methods enliven their teaching, help learners at every level of ability, and can make regular practice quite enjoyable.
-REGULAR PRACTICE Much repetition is necessary to learn essential multiplication facts successfully.
-This is done in brief, focused practice sessions …
+Much repetition is necessary to learn essential multiplication facts successfully.
+This is done in brief, focused practice sessions across the …

 How to Write Poems for Children – Part 1